ar-ushi/Face-Mask-Detection/README.md

 <h3>Further Details <h3>
-Epochs ran during development : 100
+<p> Epochs ran during development : 100
 Accuracy obtained : 99.94%
-Ideally,during production, the epochs should be close to 1000 to train the model better.
+Ideally,during production, the epochs should be close to 1000 to train the model better.<p>